RetroAchievements/docs/docs/developer-docs/devquests.md

 ## Wheel Spin DevQuest Rules

 1. You may respin 3 months after you spin.
 This requires and consumes your respin token for that quest
-2. You start with one respin token (per aplicable DevQuest)
+2. You start with one respin token (per applicable DevQuest)
 3. Each wheel spin quest has its own kind of respin token (can't save your DevQuest 006 token for use in DevQuest 019)
 3. You may not bank extra respin tokens
 4. Once you have used your respin token, you may restore it by fulfilling one of the Respin Tasks, listed below